ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 {: #static-files-cdn-6}

 1. Go to the catalog in the console, and select [**Content Delivery Network**](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
 This CDN is powered by Akamai.
 Click **Create**.
-2. On the next dialog, set the **Hostname** to a subdomain for the CDN in a custom domain that you can control like `static.yourdomain.com`.
-If you do not have your own domain, no problem, but below you must choose HTTPS with a `Wildcard` SSL certificate.
-Instead of accessig the CDN contents through `static.yourdomain.com` use the IBM provided CNAME.
+2. On the next dialog, set the **Hostname** to a subdomain in a custom domain that you can control.
+For example if you own the domain `yourdomain.com` choose a Hostname something lik `static.yourdomain.com`.
+If you do not control your own domain, no problem, but below you will have limited options - you must choose HTTPS with a `Wildcard` SSL certificate, and instead of accessing the CDN contents through `static.yourdomain.com` use the IBM provided CNAME.
 3. Leave the **Custom CNAME** prefix blank, it will default to a unique name.
 4. Next, under **Configure your origin**, leave **Host header** and **Path** empty.
 5. Select **Object Storage** to configure the CDN for COS.
-6. Set the **Endpoint** to your bucket API endpoint it was $PUBLIC_ENDPOINT, such as **s3.us-south.cloud-object-storage.appdomain.cloud**.
+6. Set the **Endpoint** to your bucket API endpoint it was $PUBLIC_ENDPOINT.
+A regional bucket in us-south: **s3.us-south.cloud-object-storage.appdomain.cloud**.
 7. Set **Bucket name** to $BUCKET_NAME
 7. Enable HTTP (80)
 7. Optionally enable HTTPS (443) for https access.
 Enable if you do not control the DNS **Hostname** supplied earlier.